Doris Zinkeisen: Portraits by Harold Cazneaux

 Harold Cazneaux produced three photographic portraits of Zinkeisen in 1929 in his role as chief photographer for The Home magazine; Doris Zinkeisen: New Idea portrait with patterned background, Doris Zinkeisen: New Idea portrait with leaf background, and Doris Zinkeisen with her brushes.

 Doris Zinkeisen: New Idea portrait with leaf background was the first photographic cover for The Home that was launched in Sydney in 1920 and modelled on the American magazines Vanity Fair and House & Garden.
 Zinkeisen was said to have epitomised the "New Feminine Beauty" described by The Home in 1929 as "stark simplicity of line, of corners, angles, slimness, sharpness ... twenty years ago we were born curvy and now we are born straight."
 The leaf background was painted by the Australian artist Adrian Feint.
 Prints of these photographs are held by the National Library of Australia, National Gallery of Australia, and the Art Gallery of New South Wales.

 Personal life

 In 1922, while working with Nigel Playfair, Zinkeisen met James Whale.
-The two were considered a couple for some two years, despite Whale's living as an openly gay man.
+The two were considered a couple for some two years, although later Whale lived in the United States as an openly gay man.
 The couple was reportedly engaged in 1924 but by 1925 the engagement was off.
-Zinkeisen married Edward Grahame Johnstone, a naval officer in 1927 and had twin daughters in June 1928, the children's book illustrators Janet and Anne Grahame Johnstone and a son, Murray Johnstone.
+Zinkeisen married naval officer Edward Grahame Johnstone in 1927 and had twin daughters in June 1928, the children's book illustrators Janet and Anne Grahame Johnstone and a son, Murray Johnstone.
 Zinkeisen was a fine horsewoman and won the Moscow Cup at the International Horse Show in 1934.

 Grahame Johnstone died in 1946 and Zinkeisen's twin girls then lived with her, with them all moving to Suffolk in 1966.
 Zinkeisen outlived her daughter Janet who died in an accident in 1979.
-Doris Zinkeisen died on 3 January 1991, in Badingham in Suffolk, aged 92.
+Doris Zinkeisen died on 3 January 1991, in Badingham in Suffolk, aged 93.